Chandra L. Muller

 - Campus Mail Code: G1800

-Dr. Muller's current research is on how schools and education policy shape educational attainment and the transition to adulthood, as well as life course outcomes such as work and health.
+Dr. Muller's current research is on how schools and education shape life course outcomes such as work and health.
 In particular, she focuses on STEM (science, technology, engineering and math) preparation and careers.
 Of primary interest is the diversity in experiences and disparities according to gender, race and ethnicity, social class, as well as disability, immigration or language minority status.

 SOC 387J • Fundamentals Of Research Meths